sumergoconicio/library-manager-lite/README.md

 - Automatically rename PDFs in your download folder
 - Best-guess extraction for `Author - Title (Year)`
 - Ensures clean, research-ready filenames before adding to your library
+- LiteLLM abstraction allows you to pick your preferred models and provide your own API keys

 ### 3. Multi-Library Profiles & Default Selection
 - Seamlessly manage multiple libraries using profiles